Doctoral Program in Computational Science and Engineering

 Application & Admission Information

-To be considered for admission to the CSE PhD program, prospective students must complete the CSE GradApply electronic application, which includes selecting the home department(s) and specific MIT CCSE-affiliated faculty within the department(s) that best match applicants’ research interests.
+Applications from candidates with a strong foundation in core disciplinary areas of mathematics, engineering, physics, or related fields are strongly encouraged via the CSE PhD electronic application.
+Applicants are asked to select the home department(s) and specific MIT CCSE-affiliated faculty within the department(s) that best match their research interests.
 At the discretion of the CSE admissions committee, applications might also be shared with a home department beyond those designated.
-Admission decisions are conducted jointly between the Center for Computational Science and Engineering (CCSE) and the home departments.
+Admission decisions are conducted jointly between CCSE and the home departments.

 December 15, 2020: Deadline to apply for September 2021 admission*